delxa/rainbow-errant-seahorse/README.md

 #### Price Schema Examples
-Here are some examples of price:
+Here are some examples of price rules:

 The customer is offered a discount on a particular Ad type, irrespective of quantity: